Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 Financial Services: Where the AI Data Risk Is Most Acute

 Caribbean banks and insurance companies are the most active early adopters of AI across the region's economy, and they are also where the data governance risks are most concentrated.
 Credit scoring algorithms, fraud detection systems, AML transaction monitoring, and underwriting models are all now in use across major Caribbean financial institutions.
-In the majority of cases, the AI systems being used are provided by international vendors, trained on datasets that do not include significant Caribbean representation, and governed by contracts that give the Caribbean institution limited visibility into how its customer data is used within the vendor's broader AI development pipeline.
+In the majority of cases, the AI systems being used are provided by international vendors, trained on datasets that include little Caribbean representation, and governed by contracts that give the Caribbean institution limited visibility into how its customer data is used within the vendor's broader AI development pipeline.

 The specific risk that Caribbean financial regulators are most concerned about is model opacity combined with data sovereignty gaps.
 If a Caribbean bank's credit scoring model is a black-box system trained by a US vendor on non-Caribbean data, running on US cloud infrastructure, and subject to US law, the Caribbean regulator's ability to audit, challenge, or override that model's decisions is severely constrained.
 When that model produces discriminatory outcomes for Caribbean borrowers, the regulatory and legal remediation path is uncertain.